agraef/midizap/README.md

 Using similar rules, you can extract any part of an input value, down to every single bit if needed (see the example at the end of the next section).

 As you can see, mod translations in combination with discrete value lists are fairly powerful and let you implement pretty much any desired mapping with ease.
 There are some limitations, though.
 In particular, the reversal of the `CC1[1] C0` translation, i.e., *extracting* the note number from a note input, is rather tedious (it involves writing down rules for each and every single note).
 Also, there's no direct way to combine different kinds of translations of the same input, or to consolidate the values of multiple input messages into a single output message.
-(The macro facility in the following section lets you address the former, but not the latter problem.)
+(The macro facility in the following section lets you address the former, but doesn't help with the latter problem.)

 ## Macro Translations